badsyntax/github-action-aws-static-stack--old/README.md

       certificateARN: 'arn:aws:acm:us-east-1:1234567:certificate/123abc-123abc-1234-5678-abcdef'
 ```

+Next send a Pull Request to trigger the action.
+The S

 ## Caching Strategy

 - Immutable static files (eg images, JavaScript, CSS etc) are cached by both the browser and the Edge for 1 year.
 (Files can only be immutable if they do not change and typically use hashed filenames.)